MooersLab/latex-emacs/README.md

 This flag is available as of January 2022 with Emacs version 29.0.5.
 The bleeding edge builds of GNU Emacs can be found under the nightlies builds [here](https://emacsformacos.com/builds) for the Mac, even though the version number is not explicit in the name of these builds.
 These builds may have bugs, but I have not run into one in two years of using them.
-Unfortunately, this flag is not available for Emacs 28.1.
+Unfortunately, this flag is not available for Emacs 28.2.

+(Note: as of December 2022, I am using the bleeding edge Emacs 30.5.
+There are no issues so far.)

 No warranty is implied.
 Use at your own risk.